 - Each user must have their own individual license, but can have multiple machines under that license.

-- Multiple users can use the same machine, but each MUST have their own license that allows them to use the services on that machine.
+- Multiple users can use the same machine, but each MUST have their own license AND their own login that allows them to use the services on that machine.

 - These are ALWAYS a subscription that is paid either monthly or yearly.
 These license automatically qualify for all major or minor upgrades during the subscription so you are always up to date.